University of Texas School of Law: Employment

 Texas has maintained strong employment outcomes for its graduates relative to other law schools.
-According to UT official 2018 ABA-required disclosures, 85.0% of the Class of 2018 had obtained full-time, long-term, J.D.-required employment nine months after graduation.
-92.8% of the class obtained employment in careers that preferred or required a J.D.
-UT's Law School Transparency under-employment score is 7.2%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to Texas Law official 2024 ABA-required disclosures, 93.0% of the Class of 2024 obtained full-time, long-term bar passage required employment (i.e. as attorneys) nine months after graduation.
+Texas Law had an overall employment rate of 98.80%.
+UT's Law School Transparency under-employment score is 3.6%, indicating the percentage of the Class of 2024 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.